IntersectMBO/governance-actions/mainnet/2024-10-30-hf10/metadata.jsonld.md

 1. The formal specification for CIP-1694 in Agda;
-2. The ledger implementation in Haskell that corresponds to this formal specification
+2. The ledger implementation in Haskell that corresponds to this formal specification.

-A security report will be provided for the new Plutus primitives.

 ### Performance